-The molecular weight of Desonide is 416.51.
+Desonide has the molecular weight of 416.51.
 It is a white to off-white powder.
 The solubility of Desonide in distilled water saturated with ether is 184 mg/L.

-Each gram of Desonide Ointment, 0.05% contains 0.5 milligram of Desonide microdispersed in a base of white petrolatum.
+Each gram of Desonide Ointment, 0.05% contains 0.5 mg of Desonide microdispersed in a base of white petrolatum.